kusumotoa/wiki-work/Installation-Guide.md

 ### Installation with Swift Package Manager (Xcode 11+)

 [Swift Package Manager](https://swift.org/package-manager/) (SwiftPM) is a tool for managing the distribution of Swift code as well as C-family dependency.
-From Xcode 11, SwiftPM get natively integrated with Xcode.
+From Xcode 11, SwiftPM got natively integrated with Xcode.

-We support SwiftPM from version 5.1.0.
+SDWebImage support SwiftPM from version 5.1.0.
 To use SwiftPM, you should use Xcode 11 to open your project.
 Click `File` -> `Swift Packages` -> `Add Package Dependency`, enter [SDWebImage repo's URL](https://github.com/SDWebImage/SDWebImage.git).
 Or you can login Xcode with your GitHub account and just type `SDWebImage` to search.

-After select the package, you can type to choose the dependency type (tagged version, branch or commit).
+After select the package, you can choose the dependency type (tagged version, branch or commit).
 Then Xcode will setup all the stuff for you.

-If you're a framework author and use SDWebImage as a dependency, you should add the dependency in your `Package.swift` file:
+If you're a framework author and use SDWebImage as a dependency, update your `Package.swift` file:

 ```swift
 let package = Package(